 INFORMATION: The BGMPO Transportation Improvement Program (TIP) and 2045 Metropolitan Transportation Plan (MTP) consists of projects that are included in the NCDOT 2024 - 20233 State Transportation Improvement Program (STIP).
-As the 2023-2024 Metropolitan Transportation Improvement Program (TIP) is a subset of the adopted STIP, the TIP and MTP need amendment to align with state and federally funded transportation projects amendments within the BGMPO planning area.
+As the adopted 2023-2024 Metropolitan Transportation Improvement Program (TIP) is a subset of the STIP, the TIP and MTP need amendment to align with state and federally funded transportation projects amendments within the BGMPO planning area.

-RECOMMENDATION/ACTION: 1) Receive information and discuss; 2) Approve the TIP amendments by resolution.
+RECOMMENDATION/ACTION: 1) Receive information and discuss; 2) Approve and recommend TAC approval of the TIP amendments by resolution.